PhD in History

 The PhD is a substantial piece of independent research which makes a contribution to the state of existing knowledge in the field.
 The PhD programme is designed to take three years full-time or six years part time.
 The PhD is examined by submission of a thesis of up to 100,000 words and by oral examination.

 PhD students are encouraged to share their research with other postgraduate students through workshops and seminars, and to take an active part in the research life of the history subject area, the School and the University through our research groups and centres and through student-led workshops and seminars.
 Current research groups include Digital Humanities; Intellectual History; Material Culture; Global and Transnational History; History of Science, Medicine and Technology; Economic and Social History; Political History; Irish History; and Late Antique and Byzantine Studies.
-We also have three research centres: The Centre for the Study of Modern and Contemporary History; Medieval and Renaissance Studies; and the Scottish Centre for Diaspora Studies.
+We also have three research centres: The Centre for the Study of Modern and Contemporary History; Medieval and Renaissance Studies; and the Edinburgh Centre for Global History.

 You are encouraged to contact a potential supervisor to discuss your research project before making a formal application.

 If you have any questions about the programme, please contact the Programme Director.

 You will need a UK 2:1 honours degree in a relevant discipline and a relevant masters degree with an overall mark of at least 65%, or the international equivalent.